Fox News Staffers Erupt: Bosses ‘Created a White Supremacist Cell’

 Peart recently received a salary bump and a better title: vice president of weekend booking.
 She initially declined to comment to The Daily Beast, but ultimately offered one on the record in a phone call on Thursday evening.

-“There have been a couple of issues that have happened with one person and it got to the point where a complaint was made but that was not made by me,” she told The Daily Beast.
+“There have been a couple of issues that have happened with one person and it got to the point where a complaint was made but that was not made by me,” she told The Daily Beast of an incident that happened during the Roger Ailes era.
 “I was asked to meet Suzanne Scott.
 We had a conversation about it.
 I was given an option of what I wanted to do—did I want the person fired.
 I said no. I received an apology and the issue never came up again.
 The n-word was not used but there were other comments that were inappropriate and insensitive and it was not a one-time thing but it was not something that was ongoing.”

 Meanwhile, blatant instances of on-air racism—including dozens of incidents catalogued over the past decade—are often excused or laughed off, especially if the offender is a key star for the network.